aleslab/eegSourceTemplateMatching/README.md

 It is recommended to plot mytemplates as a sanity check (set as default for EEGLAB data, otherwise plot as you would for any topography).

-2. Run fitTemplates to obtain the contributions of functional brain sources to your EEG data.
+2. Run fitEEGTemplates to obtain the contributions of functional brain sources to your EEG data.
 This function uses a L-curve regularisation.
 In case you get a warning or the regularisation does not seem right:
 a.
-Try plotting the L-curve when computing fitTemplates: fitTemplates(data, templates, 1)
+Try plotting the L-curve when computing fitEEGTemplates: fitEEGTemplates(data, templates, 1)
 b.
 Visually determine the corner of the L-curve.
 c.
-Use the value of this corner: fitTemplates(data, templates, CornerValue)
+Use the value of this corner: fitEEGTemplates(data, templates, CornerValue)

 For more details see help in functions.
 You can report any bug or suggest improvements at: